arshika21cs007/IntelOneAPI/README.md

  **Importance of Heart disease Prediction**
- <li>1.Predicting heart disease risk allows for early intervention.
+ <li>Predicting heart disease risk allows for early intervention.</li>
- 2.Heart disease is a leading cause of death worldwide.
-Accurate prediction models can help reduce mortality rates by identifying high-risk individuals who can then receive timely medical attention and lifestyle guidance.
+ <li>Heart disease is a leading cause of death worldwide.
+Accurate prediction models can help reduce mortality rates by identifying high-risk individuals who can then receive timely medical attention and
+     lifestyle guidance.</li>
- 3.Preventing heart disease is more cost-effective than treating advanced stages of the disease. </li>
+ <li>Preventing heart disease is more cost-effective than treating advanced stages of the disease. </li>

  <h2>TECHNOLOGIES USED</h2>